2i2c-org/infrastructure/docs/howto/features/binderhub-ui.md

 ## Setup the `binderhub-service` chart

 We will use the [binderhub-service](https://github.com/2i2c-org/binderhub-service/) Helm chart to run BinderHub, the Python software, as a standalone service to build and push images with [repo2docker](https://github.com/jupyterhub/repo2docker), next to JupyterHub.

+We need to configure it so that it:

+1. setup an https reachable domain for the binder service via enabling and configuring `binderhub-service.ingress`
+1. configure BinderHub so that it's:
+  - not running in an API only mode
+  - it's configured for an authentication use-case
+  - it knows about where the hub is running
+  - knows the prefix to use for the images before it pushed them to the registry
+1. setup the the credentials needed to push the image to the container registry by the build pods
+1. setup some env variables that the pieces of the jupyterhub software that the binderhub software runs will need.

 1. Setup the `binderhub-service` config